 Here’s a list of typical items we have in our pantry to support us with a month of food.
-You can start you own list and pick up your items over the next few grocery trips.
+You can start your own list and pick up your items over the next few grocery trips.
+If you’re gluten-free, you might want to try this gluten free survival food.
 You probably have much of the list already filled.
 Devote another $100 per month to your regular grocery purchases and it won’t be long before you’re pretty darn prepared.

 BEST ONLINE PLACES TO SHOP FOR BULK STORAGE FOODS:

 ORGANIC FLOUR AND CORNMEAL

 Organic flours are far superior in nutrition than mass marketed all-purpose flours.
 You need that nutrition to stay healthy, especially in times of stress.
 But, there are no preservatives nor chemicals added, so you need to rotate as quickly as possible to keep from spoiling.
 If you pack organic flour or corn meal in long term storage, be sure to have a clean BPA-free bin, with oxygen absorbers to keep it fresh.
 And store in a cool place to keep the natural bug eggs from hatching.
 If they do hatch, just clean them out with a fine sifter, as they don’t hurt anything.

 There’s also more nutritional value and lower gluten content in ancient grains.
 It’s worth learning how to cook with ancient grain flours that pack more nutrients into each bite.